 3. Mobile users behave differently.

 Mobile users don’t have time to wait for massive graphics to load quickly, or have the attention spans to click through to the fifth page of your website to find the information they are after.
-Research shows that 40 percent of people are willing to abandon a website that takes more than three seconds to load, so mobile-optimized sites are designed with this type of user behavior in mind.
+Research shows that 53% of mobile website visitors are willing to abandon a website that takes more than three seconds to load, so mobile-optimized sites are designed with this type of user behavior in mind.

 4. Mobile users are bigger buyers.